-Fire blight, caused by the Gram-negative bacterium Erwinia amylovora (E. amylovora), is a destructive disease that strongly affects the Rosaceae family, including the economically important species apple and pear17.
+Fire blight, caused by the Gram-negative bacterium Erwinia amylovora (E. amylovora), is a destructive disease that strongly affects the Rosaceae family, including the economically important species apple and pear (Malnoy et al., 2012).
 E. amylovora is classified as a member of the Enterobacteriaceae family, and, as such, is closely related to many important human and animal pathogens, such as Escherichia coli, Salmonella spp., Shigella spp. and Yersinia spp.

 Control of the fire blight pathogen is difficult and is typically achieved through the eradication of entire trees displaying symptoms or via preventive spraying of copper compounds or antibiotics.
-However, these methods are not completely effective when used in isolation17, and the application of antibiotics is not authorized in some countries due to the evolution of antibiotic resistance in populations of plant pathogens18.
-Within this framework, classical breeding and genetic engineering have been widely applied for the production of resistant cultivars and for targeted bacterial disease management19-29.
-However, on the one hand, classical breeding is time-consuming and the quality of the obtained new cultivars is often inferior to that of commercially available apples, thus hindering consumer acceptance.
+However, these methods are not completely effective when used in isolation (Malnoy et al. 2012), and the application of antibiotics is not authorized in some countries due to the evolution of antibiotic resistance in populations of plant pathogens (Sundin et al. 2006).
+Within this framework, classical breeding and genetic engineering have been widely applied for the production of resistant cultivars and for targeted bacterial disease management (Emeriewen et al., 2014a/b, 2017; Gardiner et al., 2012; Malnoy et al. 2006, 2008, Kost et al., 2015; Broggini et al., 2014).
+However, on the one hand classical breeding is time-consuming and the quality of the obtained new cultivars is often inferior to that of commercially available apples, thus hindering consumer acceptance.
 On the other hand, the use of genetically modified plants is still forbidden in many countries worldwide.
 Due to its destructive character and to the lack of effective control mechanisms, E. amylovora is capable of dispersing rapidly within susceptible plants and between trees in orchards, which could result in great economic losses.